Kittaru87/CV/README.md

 - Elected Head Girl by the student body and faculty

 #### Training courses
-All training requested and undertaken once I had identified gaps in our team's knowledge and expertise.
+All training requested and undertaken once I had identified gaps in my previous team's knowledge and expertise.
 This contributed to our team's effeciency and success as I was able to take these roles in-house.
 - Drupal 7 CMS training
 - HTML/CSS Level 1 Programming Course
 - Fast Track Digital Marketing